alexlitinsky/Image-Processing/ImageProcessing/src/README.txt

 To run the script demonstrating the program's functionality, edit the main method's run configuration and enter the following as the single argument: src/ImageProcessingScript.txt

 The sample image used in our script was pulled from unsplash.com, a website offering free images downloadable for any use.
-See link: https://unsplash.com/photos/zAlxWHx0vNc
+Click link and click "Unsplash License" in image details to see use license: https://unsplash.com/photos/zAlxWHx0vNc